Sep

 Revelation 21:4-6

 The new Jerusalem will be the final “bride” of Christ.
 Third time’s a charm, or something like that.
 The first queen of heaven comprised the angels at the time of Lucifer.
-The second will be the saints.
-And the third will be everyone who has been saved since Genesis.
+The second will be the saints of Israel plus the elect of the humans of Judah.
+The third will be everyone who has been saved since Genesis.

-I think the second queen, collectively the new forthcoming army of the saints, will fracture because some of the saints will not have enough oil, not having understood Christianity well enough or long enough.
+I think the second queen, in regard to the new forthcoming army of saints, will fracture because some of the saints will not have enough oil, not having understood Christianity well enough or long enough.
+This is the essence of the parable of the ten virgins.

 Then shall the kingdom of heaven be likened unto ten virgins, which took their lamps, and went forth to meet the bridegroom.
 And five of them were wise, and five were foolish.
 They that were foolish took their lamps, and took no oil with them: But the wise took oil in their vessels with their lamps.